Lumbar Spinal Fusion Surgery

 For your information, spinal fusion has been used for many years to treat painful conditions in the lumbar spine.
 Over the past decade, dramatic improvements have been implemented in the way that spinal fusion operations are performed.
 In addition, one major improvement has been the development of fixation devices.

-In order to understand your symptoms and treatment choices, it patients should understand the anatomy of the lower back.
+In order to understand your symptoms and treatment choices, patients should understand the anatomy of the lower back.
 Also, this includes becoming familiar with the various parts that make up the lumbar spine and how these parts work together.

 Learn more about the anatomy of the lumbar spine.